Yolo County

 In construction contracts, the County is legally obligated to award to the lowest responsive and responsible bidder.
 Here, this was Soracco.
 The County reviewed all bids to ensure they contained the required licenses and forms needed for the bid (i.e., that the contractor’s bid was responsive), which Soracco’s bid satisfied.
 In addition, the County did a reference check on Soracco, and all references came back positive, including comments that the company could meet contractual obligations under a low budget.
 Our consulting engineers checked in with Soracco, and Soracco stood by its cost, so Soracco also satisfies the responsible bidder requirement.
 Moreover, Soracco has provided a performance bond (to protect the County from financial loss) and a payment bond (to ensure Soracco will pay for its materials and labor), as required by law and the contract documents, in the total amount of the contract price ($3,661,005) so Soracco will be legally bound to perform in compliance with its contract.

 As with any construction project, we might encounter unexpected issues, increases in cost, or other unforeseen circumstances; we can address those as they arise.
 No protests came in against Soracco from any other bidder.
 West Yost and the City of Davis have seen the bid tabulations.
-The County also has contracted with Ponticello Consulting Engineers and TRC, the construction management company, that will oversee the project.
+The County also has contracted with Ponticello Consulting Engineers and TRC, the construction management company, that oversee the project.

 13. How much will the project cost in total, and will the grant cover all project costs?